 Currently no such standards and protocols are in place, and without them, there is no requirement for providers to implement this essential level of care for individuals.
 Notwithstanding acute pain from recent injury or surgery, the vast majority of cases of pain experienced by aged care residents are chronic pain.
-Chronic pain is usually considered as pain that has lasted beyond the time expected for healing following surgery, trauma or other condition-usually three months-then it may be considered a chronic illness.22
+Chronic pain is usually considered as pain that has lasted beyond the time expected for healing following surgery, trauma or other condition-usually three We were told there was a one-hour window around the designated time for any medication and that included pain meds.
+This was difficult for my dad as his pain increased very quickly when it was time for a new pain med.
+So after half an hour he was in heaps of pain.
+Towards end of life it became increasingly difficult as we would have to press the buzzer.
+It could take twenty minutes for someone to come then they would have to get a nurse which could take another half an hour.
+He was calling out 'please help me' 'make it stop' and it was so hard to help him.
+I had to continually ask for there to be a better pain management routine for him and it took days of asking before something happened. -Carer of person in residential aged care months-then it may be considered a chronic illness.22

-Despite the high prevalence of pain in our aged care facilities and the high rate of unmanaged pain, the prevalent Australian Aged Care Quality Agency's Accreditation Standards mention pain only in brief and in vague terms:
+Despite the high prevalence of pain in our aged care facilities and the high rate of unmanaged pain, the Australian Aged Care Quality Agency's Accreditation Standards mention pain only in brief and in vague terms:

-Standard 8.2 Pain management: All care recipients are as free as possible from pain."
-23
+Standard 8.2 Pain management: All care recipients are as free as possible from pain.